 Written by Kirsten Clacey in collaboration with Anna-Maria Todorova and Ashley Scrace Wendel

-We will post the individual chapters over the next two weeks.
-If you don’t want to wait that long you can download the pdf with the full Remote Open Space Guide here.
+You can download the pdf with the full Remote Open Space Guide here.

 Distributed working is becoming the norm for many companies today, particularly in the tech field.